MachineLearningMike/Mozaic_Architecture/Architecture/Architectrue.md

     - mints LP tokens to cover the new fund,
     - returns the LP tokens to **User wallet**,
     - and helps **Transition to new staking** stake the fund.
 - **_Withdraw**: This is what happens at the level of vault contracts when **Withdraw** use case is invoked at the system level.
-Invoked by **User wallet** wih LP tokens returned, this used case coordinates the following two use cases.
+Invoked by **User wallet** with LP tokens returned, this used case coordinates the following two use cases.
 - **Book withdraw**: This use case
     - collects the returned LP tokens,
     - burns the collected LP tokens,